 Neil is a journalist and author.
 He is a member of the Society of Authors and Association of Lending Rights.
-They support members and protect their copyright.

 As a prolific London-based special correspondent of the Wall Street Journal, for more than two decades, Neil concentrated on commodities, mining and derivatives markets.
 He also wrote WSJ features on hedge funds, personal finance, property, sports business and travel.
-Neil is currently a longstanding London correspondent and columnist of The Business Times, Singapore, a leading Asian business publication.
+Neil is a longstanding London correspondent and columnist of The Business Times, Singapore, a leading Asian business publication.
 Amongst other topics, he writes on the European economic, financial and political scene e.g. populism and Brexit.
-Articles that appear on NeilBehrmann.net have mainly been published in these and other publications.
+Articles that appear on NeilBehrmann.net have mostly been published in these and other publications.

 Major scoops include the $3 billion Sumitomo copper fraud in 1996; the $900 million collapse of the International Tin Council; the $24 billion South African debt default in the mid-eighties and investigation into the lost millions of former Philippines dictator, Ferdinand Marcos.
 News breaking features include the Nick Leeson Barings fraud in 1995, Kerviel of Societe Generale and rivalry and scandals in the diamond market.
 Neil has also become a specialist on major hedge fund frauds.
 He investigated the Bayou and PAAM scams and the Madoff Ponzi scheme.